neverscores/terraform-eks-deployment/README.md

 This creates:

-VPC with public/private subnets \n
+VPC with public/private subnets <br>
-EKS cluster with managed node group \n
+EKS cluster with managed node group <br>
 NGINX service with LoadBalancer

 ### Step 4: Access the cluster